Diagonal Simplicial Tensor Modules and Algebraic $n$-Hypergroupoids: Combinatorics and Classification

 \begin{definition}[Strict Algebraic $n$-Hypergroupoid] A simplicial module $X_\bullet$ is a \textbf{strict algebraic $n$-hypergroupoid} if fillers are unique in dimensions strictly greater than $n$, and not unique in dimension $n$.
 That is: \begin{enumerate} \item $R_{p,j}(X) = 0$ for all $p>n$ and all $j$. \item $R_{n,j}(X) \ne 0$ for at least one $j$. \end{enumerate} \end{definition}

-\begin{remark}[Relation to Duskin--Glenn] Condition~\emph{(1)} in Definition~\ref{def:n-hypergroupoid} is exactly the $n$-hypergroupoid condition of Duskin--Glenn (as in the $n$Lab definition): all horns in dimensions $p>n$ admit unique fillers.
+\begin{remark}[Relation to Duskin and Glenn] Condition~\emph{(1)} in Definition~\ref{def:n-hypergroupoid} is exactly the $n$-hypergroupoid condition of Duskin and Glenn: all horns in dimensions $p>n$ admit unique fillers.
 Condition~\emph{(2)} adds a non-uniqueness requirement in dimension $n$: there exists $j$ with $R_{n,j}(X)\neq 0$.
 Thus a strict algebraic $n$-hypergroupoid in our sense is an $n$-hypergroupoid in which horn fillers are non-unique in dimension $n$ and unique in all dimensions $p>n$. \end{remark}

 \begin{theorem}[Hypergroupoid Classification] $X_\bullet(\vec{s};A)$ is a strict algebraic $n$-hypergroupoid if and only if $k=n$. \end{theorem}

 \begin{proof} We use the criterion established in Corollary~\ref{cor:missing_indices_existence}: for each $p$ and $j$, $R_{p,j} \ne 0$ if and only if $k \ge p$.